linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/17 Currency Crises East Asian Crisis.md

 17.2 First-generation models of currency crises
 17.3 Second-generation models of currency crises

-17.4
-!ird-generation and other models of currency and financial crises 17.5 !e run-up to the Asian crisis
+17.4 Third-generation and other models of currency and financial crises 17.5 The run-up to the Asian crisis
-17.6 !e macroeconomic fundamentals
+17.6 The macroeconomic fundamentals

-17.7 !e role of external factors in the crisis
+17.7 The role of external factors in the crisis

-17.8
-!e role of the financial system
+17.8 The role of the financial system
-17.9 !e immediate causes of the crisis
+17.9 The immediate causes of the crisis
 17.10 An analysis of the crisis
-17.11 !e IMF handling of the crisis
+17.11 The IMF handling of the crisis
 17.12 An evaluation of the IMF programmes
-17.13 !e crisis and post-crisis performance of the economies 17.14 Early-warning systems
+17.13 The crisis and post-crisis performance of the economies 17.14 Early-warning systems
 17.15 Conclusions

 17.1 INTRODUCTION

-!e 1990s and early part of this century were characterized by a number of currency and financial crises.
+The 1990s and early part of this century were characterized by a number of currency and financial crises.

-!e turmoil started with major speculative attacks against the EMS in 1992–93 which led to devaluations
+The turmoil started with major speculative attacks against the EMS in 1992–93 which led to devaluations

-- f the pound sterling and the Italian lira, followed by the Mexican crisis of December 1994. !en, starting with the !ai baht devaluation on 2 July 1997, the so-called East Asian financial crisis is generally agreed to have started. !e Asian crisis was characterized by major economic and financial turmoil in many of the East Asian economies with large falls in the values of their currencies, stock markets and property prices. !e crisis continued into 1998, a year in which there were very significant falls in output in many of these previously fast-growing economies.
+of the pound sterling and the Italian lira, followed by the Mexican crisis of December 1994.
+Then, starting with the Thai baht devaluation on 2 July 1997, the so-called East Asian financial crisis is generally agreed to have started.
+The Asian crisis was characterized by major economic and financial turmoil in many of the East Asian economies with large falls in the values of their currencies, stock markets and property prices.
+The crisis continued into 1998, a year in which there were very significant falls in output in many of these previously fast-growing economies.
 Fortunately, there was a sharp recovery of those economies in 1999 and 2000 by which time the crisis was largely over.

-!e Asian financial crisis was swi(ly followed by other crises such as the Russian default on its debt in
+The Asian financial crisis was swiftly followed by other crises such as the Russian default on its debt in

 August 1998 and the collapse of the hedge fund Long-Term Capital Management in late September 1998.

 Other noticeable crises followed: in January 1999 the Brazilian real was forced to devalue and eventually to

-$oat, quickly depreciating a further 35%; in January 2001 there was a major banking crisis in Turkey, leading
+float, quickly depreciating a further 35%; in January 2001 there was a major banking crisis in Turkey, leading

-to the $oating of the Turkish lira; and, more spectacularly, in December 2001 Argentina declared a default on
+to the floating of the Turkish lira; and, more spectacularly, in December 2001 Argentina declared a default on

 its external debt and abandoned its currency board on 7 January 2002 with a devaluation from 1 to 1.4 pesos

-per dollar, swi(ly followed by a dramatic fall to a low of 3.75 pesos per dollar by the end of October 2002.
+per dollar, swiftly followed by a dramatic fall to a low of 3.75 pesos per dollar by the end of October 2002.

 Currency Crises and the East Asian Financial Crisis

-!ese periodic crises have stimulated a great deal of theoretical and empirical literature that looks at the
+These periodic crises have stimulated a great deal of theoretical and empirical literature that looks at the

 causes of currency and financial crises, and in this chapter we look at some of the theoretical models that have